QiansiqiHu/DOT-server/README.md

 ![image](https://github.com/QiansiqiHu/DOT-server/blob/main/img/jupyter.png)

+**IMPORTANT**: Please ensure that you have access to the folder named `yourusername-dot` (as marked in the screenshot above), and perform all experiments and data storage within it.
+This folder is mounted to remote hard disks, enabling users to enjoy ample storage space.

 3. Please reset the password of your Jupyter account by opening the terminal located at the bottom of the interface and then executing the following command:
 ```
 passwd